-- 51. Considering the forward-looking nature of environmental risks, in the ESRB's recent advice on the prudential treatment of environmental and social risks, it is highlighted that emerging risks such as transition risks require a forward-looking approach for risk assessment and management, as historical data do not reflect the changes in risk patterns that will be related to climate change.18 Also, the EBA highlights the importance of analysing (future) environmental risks using forward-looking methodologies,19 and the NGFS concludes that both financial institutions and credit rating agencies are moving away from classification-based, backward-looking analysis of risk differentials to a more granular, forward-looking assessment of counterparties' vulnerability to climate-related risks.20 - 52.
+- 48. Considering the forward-looking nature of environmental risks, in the ESRB's recent advices on the prudential treatment of environmental and social risks as regards the mandates for the EBA and the EIOPA, it is highlighted that emerging risks such as transition risks require a forward-looking approach for risk assessment and management, as historical data do not reflect the changes in risk patterns that will be related to climate change.20 Also, the EBA highlights the importance of analysing (future) environmental risks using forward-looking methodologies,21 and the NGFS concludes that both financial institutions and credit rating agencies are moving away from classification-based, backward-looking analysis of risk differentials to a more granular, forward-looking assessment of counterparties' vulnerability to climate-related risks.22 - 49.
 The feedback EIOPA received to its discussion paper showed overall support for the methodologies outlined regarding the forward-looking analysis.
 Some respondents mentioned that the use of a model-based assessment can be subject to technical bias due to the model assumptions taken, and corresponding findings should be treated with caution regarding the conclusion on potential prudential implications.
-Several respondents suggested focussing only on a forward-looking assessment, since historic time series data might not be able to show a potential materialization of transition risks. - 53.
+Several respondents suggested focussing only on a forward-looking assessment, since historic time series data might not be able to show a potential materialization of transition risks.
+The public feedback to EIOPA's consultation paper in 2023 showed a similar outcome. - 50.
 EIOPA considers forward-looking model-based risk assessments to offer valuable insights into the potential impact of transition risks on asset prices, particularly since historical asset price data may not fully reflect the dynamic nature of environmental externalities and the complexities of transitioning to a low-carbon economy.
 Market sentiment, technological advancements, regulatory changes, and societal awareness of climate issues can significantly influence transition risks in the future.
-A comprehensive model-based approach can complement historical data analysis and provide a holistic view of how transition risks may materialize in asset prices. - 54.
+A comprehensive model-based approach can complement historical data analysis and provide a holistic view of how transition risks may materialize in asset prices. - 51.
 The use of forward-looking elements to set solvency capital requirements is not new to Solvency II.
 For example: - The valuation principles of liabilities in terms of the best estimate require to consider expected future environmental developments [Art.
 29 (EU/2015/35)]. - The use of credit quality steps / credit ratings to assess spread risk can be considered a forward-looking element, since credit ratings are forward-looking opinions on the relative ability of a borrower to meet financial commitments at future time periods.

-18 ESRB (2023).
+20 ESRB (2024) and ESRB (2023).

-19 EBA (2022).
+21 EBA (2022).

-20 NGFS (2022b).
+22 NGFS (2022b).
 Also, from a practical perspective as regards the insurance sector, see GDV (2023), in which the German Association of Insurers provides guidance to include forward-looking climate change scenario in the own risk and solvency assessment (ORSA) of insurance undertakings.

-- The underwriting premium risk is meant to cover "future claims arising during and after the period for the solvency assessment", and the volume measure is supposed to be an estimate of the premiums to be earned over the following 12 months. - 55.
+- The underwriting premium risk is meant to cover "future claims arising during and after the period for the solvency assessment", and the volume measure is supposed to be an estimate of the premiums to be earned over the following 12 months. - 52.
 Due to the complexity of modelling future climate trajectories, a forward-looking analysis for prudential purposes however needs to strike a certain balance between simplicity and risk sensitivity.
 EIOPA acknowledges the potential bias in quantitative findings that can arise from potentially inappropriate model-based assumptions.
 Therefore, EIOPA considers the forward-looking analysis to provide further insights on the dynamic materialization of transition risks in asset prices and to be used to cross-check and validate the findings from historical time series analysis.